 That post didn’t cover aspects of how “machine learning” might take place in detail the way that this patent does, but they are different pieces of the same puzzle.

 Google has made some recent acquisitions lately that may also play a big role in the evolution of how we gather information, and how search engines gather information as well.
-I’ll be covering those in some posts in the very near future.
+I’ll be covering those in some posts very soon.